NidheeshVirakante/NidheeshVirakante.github.io/research.md

 ---

-### 5. Studying the guest rotational dynamics and their effect on thermal transport in MAPbI₃
+### 7. Studying the temperature-dependence trend of lattice thermal conductivity in clathrate systems

 *Research work in progress; content will be updated later*